hessu/aprsc/doc/HOME.md

 If you need igate or other radio-interfacing features, aprsc is not for you.

-If you need to run a server on Windows, aprsc is not for you.
-Sorry!

 A word of caution
 --------------------

-The aprsc software is brand new, under active development, and release cycles are currently very quick - be ready to upgrade on a short notice when new versions are announced.
+The aprsc software is quite new, still under active development, and release cycles are currently relatively short - be ready to upgrade on a short notice when new versions are announced.
 Like any new software, aprsc is likely to contain new bugs, and some upgrades might have a high priority.

-If you're not prepared to upgrade often, please wait for a few months, it should be more peaceful then.
-Documentation is not there yet, either, but if you're an experienced APRS-IS server operator, there should be no big surprises around.
+The Windows version of aprsc is very new, it has only been tested on a couple of servers, so it is more likely to contain interesting "features" than the Linux / Unix builds.

 Features (and lack of)